-A recent example of this is the demand presented by Italy's Five Star Movement in 2013 that its negotiations with the Partito Democratico to form a government be retransmitted by streaming.
+A recent example of this is the demand presented by Italy's Five Star Movement in 2013 that its negotiations with the Partito Democratico to form a government be broadcast through streaming.
 We all understood at that moment that such a demand meant that there would be no agreement.
-I do not believe it an exaggeration to formulate the principle that a retransmitted meeting is an un-deliberative meeting.
-Discrete commissions probably have much greater deliberative quality than the weekly rituals of plenary sessions to control the government.
-In spite of certain precipitous celebrations of an imminent world without duplicity or areas of shadow, the distinction between being on and off stage continues to be necessary for politics.
-Additionally: by pressuring for transparency and immediacy, the media provokes the behindthe-scenes politics that they then criticize.
+I do not believe it to be an exaggeration to formulate the principle that a transmitted meeting is an un-deliberative meeting.
+Discreet commissions probably have a much higher deliberative quality than the weekly rituals of plenary sessions designed to control the government.
+In spite of certain precipitate celebrations of an imminent world without duplicity or areas of shadow, the distinction between on and off stage continues to be necessary for politics.
+In addition to this, by pressing for transparency and immediacy, the media provokes the behind-the-scenes politics that they then criticise.
 There will always be a second space in which the agreements that are impossible in a space continuously exposed to everyone's scrutiny can be hatched.
 For that second level the principle of popular legitimacy is also valid, of course, but here the relationship between representatives and those represented will be more for delegation and accountability than for immediate exposure.

 We must convert the principle of transparency into a central demand for governmental action in a democratic society, without losing sight of the fact that, like any principle in politics, it should be balanced with other priorities.
 Furthermore, its possible negative effects must be taken into consideration.
-As our political systems fight against unjustified opacity, we have also noted that those same control mechanisms tend to transmit excessive distrust and a fundamentally negative vision of politics [5].
-Some of the rules of transparency and accountability can damage rather than reinforce confidence, to the extent that-in contrast with its declared purpose-they feed a culture of suspicion that increases public distrust.
+As our political systems fight against unjustified opacity, we have also noted that those same control mechanisms tend to transmit excessive distrust and a fundamentally negative vision of politics (Behn 2001).
+Some of the rules of transparency and accountability can damage rather than reinforce confidence, to the extent that - in contrast to its declared purpose - they feed a culture of suspicion that increases public distrust.

-At the same time, there are a series of strategies to produce intransparency through transparency, which Luhmann explained with particular subtlety [6].
-"Being under the popular eye can be an astute strategy on the part of the leader or the communication experts to decrease the people's control of the leader's power if some previsions that have nothing to do with his public appearance are not taken" [7].
-Transparency is only a principle that improves our democratic life if it is not enshrined while ignoring the selfinterest that can be made of it and its consequences throughout the democratic society, which is also made up of other values, some of which are not very compatible with absolutized transparency.
+At the same time, there are a series of strategies that produce intransparency through transparency, which Luhmann explained with particular subtlety (1995).
+'Being under the popular eye can be an astute strategy on the part of the leader or the communication experts to decrease the people's control of the leader's power if some precautions that have nothing to do with his public appearance are not taken' (Urbinati 2014, 213).
+Transparency is only a principle that improves our democratic life if it is not enshrined while ignoring the self-interest that can be made of it and its consequences throughout the democratic society, which is also made up of other values, some of which are not very compatible with absolutised transparency.